sziberov/ElicoBIOS/README.md

-#Loader look like AwardBIOS - ElicoBIOS.
+#Loader, that looks like AwardBIOS - ElicoBIOS.

 ##It supports:
 ####1.
 Grayscale and colour monitors